alexyuly/chil/README.md

 Chil code is a subset of [YAML](http://yaml.org/spec/1.2/spec.html), which is well suited to a language which represents code as data.
 It avoids extraneous symbols designed to separate code from data inline, like quotes and braces, and cuts right to the heart of the content being expressed.

+### Schema files

+The source code for a Chil component is expressed as a YAML file called a **schema file**, with an extension of `.schema`.
+The schema file contains definitions of the public input channels that define the component's interface, as well as definitions of the private objects and relationships which define its behavior.